okken/talks/presentation.md

     * use `pytest.param` for ids and markers
     * use `indirect` to intercept parameters with fixtures

-???
-* We're going to see the code for 3 ways to parametrize
-    * function - use all the time
-    * fixture  - once in a while
-    * generate tests - very seldom

-* Running subset of parametrizations
-* The last two things may seem out of context
-    * pytest.param
-    * indirect
-* You probably won't need them right away.
-* But I want you to know about them so they don't
-    * seem mysterious when you do see them

 ---

 # Parametrize vs Parameterize